15 Amazing Benefits Of Amaranth, Nutrition, And Side Effects

 How To Cook And Eat Amaranth

-• As a substitute for rice.
-You can add amaranth in place of rice.
-Or replace rice with amaranth in your regular rice preparations.
+- Use it as a substitute for rice.
+You can add amaranth to your rice preparations in place of rice for a healthy switch.

 Kirsten Dirksen, a vlogger, discusses how amaranth seeds can be incorporated into recipes.
 She explains, “So the seeds you can take out.
 They look like little sesame seeds and you can sprinkle them into your cereals or your salads or your pastas.
 And the leaves, you can dice up in a stir fry or you can cook them like beet greens (i).”
 She adds that it tastes like chard.